-Second, that the industry is growing and that the future looks bright for the segment, as customers find these products highly appealing.
+Second, that the industry is growing, and that the future looks bright for the segment, as customers find these products highly appealing.

 IQ Bar, on the other hand, is among the snack, nutrition, and performance bars that is slowly but steadily growing in sales and market share.
-The fact that IQ Bars offer clean-label ingredients, attractive both protein and fiber servings while limited carbs makes its brand highly attractive to the growing number of conscious buyers.
+The fact that IQ Bars offer clean-label ingredients, attractive both protein and fiber servings while limited carbs make its brand highly attractive to the growing number of conscious buyers.
 By promoting consumer’s health and wellbeing, IQ Bar aligns with PepsiCo’s focus on product innovation to entice customers with healthier offerings.

 All these data-based insights signal that PepsiCo should go after these brands in order to capitalize upon the strategic fits that these brands provide.

 Company struggles arise to signal leaders that the time to embrace change has come.
 As a result, business leaders have the opportunity to create opportunities out of struggles by trailing a new path.